Codyvanzandt/beautiful-jekyll/_posts/2018-08-20-bcts-arguments.md

 Do yourself a favor: don't use flags unless you *absolutely* have to.

-## Leave "None" Alone!
+## Leave `None` Alone!

-None is so tempting.
+`None` is so tempting.
 But it's usually a sub-optimal idea.

 It is a value that represents the absence of any value.
 And that alone should make you feel weird.

-You cannot iterate through None.
+You cannot iterate through `None`.
 You cannot cannot use it as a function.
 It has no attributes, and it has no methods.
 All None will ever do for you is raise the exception "AttributeError: 'NoneType' object has no attribute..."

-If you return it from a function, it will force every caller of your function to perform None-checks.
+If you return it from a function, it will force every caller of your function to perform `None` checks.
 If they forget a check, they risk an AttributeError.

-If you pass it into a function, (especially as a default argument), you'll obfuscate your logic with None-checks and doom your helper functions to the same fate.
+If you pass it into a function, (especially as a default argument), you'll obfuscate your logic with `None` checks and doom your helper functions to the same fate.

-And yet, None still gets used because it is convenient.
-It has no features: all you can do with it is ask "Are you None?"
+And yet, `None` still gets used because it is convenient.
+It has no features: all you can do with it is ask "Um, hello.
+Are you `None`?"

-Given its simple featurelessness, folks use None to store all kinds of random information: Did I ever set this variable?
+Given its simple featurelessness, folks use `None` to store all kinds of random information: Did I ever set this variable?
 Did I call this function?
 Did I succeed in some task? *All* sorts of things.

-They're all a mistake.
-There is *always* a better way to signal your intention than with a None.
+Each of those cases uses `None` to record some state that can be recorded with greater clarity *without* `None`.

-You could...
+For example, you can ditch `None` and instead...
 - Raise an exception (potenially in a try-except block) to signal that something invalid happened
 - Ditch the default argument.
 If an argument doesn't have a sensible default, then why are you trying to force one on it?
 - Use a sensible, non-mutable default: a custom "empty" class or an enum.
 - Re-architect your functions and logic so that they don't need None.
 Your code will almost certainly be more robust as a result.

-Just try not to use None.
+Just try not to use `None`.

-If you're still not convinced, consider for a moment that Turing award-winning computer scientist Tony Hoare [believes that None (aka: the null refernece) is a mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
+If you're still not convinced, consider for a moment that Turing award-winning computer scientist Tony Hoare [believes that `None` (aka: the null refernece) is a mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
 And he invented it.

 ## Conclusion

 Be careful with arguments.
 They're so simple on the surface, but they can wreak havoc if you let them run unchcked through your code.
-You don't have to necessarily agree with my (rather controversial) stances on None and booleans, but you should absolutely take a moment or two to think through the impact that your arguments will have on your functions.
+You don't have to necessarily agree with my (rather controversial) stances on `None` and flags, but you should absolutely take a moment or two to think through the impact that your arguments will have on your functions.

 I hope to see you for the next section of **Better Coding Through Shakespeare** where I will [rage unreasonably against comments](/2018-08-21-bcts-comments) for the better part of a blog post!